dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/Trickster/Notes.md

 -either crack more hashes for lateral movement
 -check what james owns on filesystem
--theres som bullshit on opt
+-theres som stuff on opt
 -connect to chrome port (idk tho that might b just box functionality)